-The document also sets out how the NHS in parts of the county is already considering how to make changes to improve services, and to make them affordable in the long term – locally, through initiatives like Health and Care Portsmouth, and Better Local Care in the south east area of Hampshire.
+The extent of the challenge has recently been set out in the Hampshire and Isle of Wight Sustainability and Transformation Plan.
+This document also sets out how the NHS in parts of the county is already considering how to make the necessary changes – locally, that means initiatives like Health and Care Portsmouth, and Better Local Care in the south east area of Hampshire.

-Our overall objectives are clear – stronger community-based services, more ‘seamless’ support, greater use of technology to benefit patients – but the details are not finalised.
+The overall objectives are clear – stronger community-based services, more ‘seamless’ support, greater use of technology to benefit patients – but the details are not finalised.